 China unveils plan to reduce single-use plastic by 2025

-[BEIJING] China's top economic planner said it would cut the production and use of plastic over the next five years, helping reduce one of the world's biggest sources of plastic pollution.
+CHINA'S top economic planner said that it would cut the production and use of plastic over the next five years, helping reduce one of the world's biggest sources of plastic pollution.

 China will significantly reduce the use of disposable plastic in e-commerce, express deliveries and takeaway food by 2022, while promoting alternative materials, the NDRC said.
 The nation will also establish a system for producing, distributing, consuming, recycling and disposing of plastic products by 2025.

-The ease with which food can be ordered online, often with waiting times of only 10 to 15 minutes, means an increase in plastic bags, containers, and utensils that are then discarded.
+The ease with which food can be ordered online means an increase in plastic bags, containers, and utensils that are then discarded.

 China has taken steps to address the deluge of plastic, including introducing a mandatory recycling system that's being piloted in cities such as Shanghai.
-The country will also completely ban the import of plastic waste, the NDRC said on Sunday, without giving a deadline.
+The country will also completely ban the import of plastic waste, the NDRC said, without giving a deadline.

 The Asian nation will ban non-degradable, single-use plastic straws nationwide by 2020, it said, with the goal of reducing the "intensity of consumption" of such plastic utensils by takeout services in urban areas by 30 per cent by 2025.